dhonus/jellyfin-tui/README.md

 #### Nix
 [jellyfin-tui](https://search.nixos.org/packages?channel=unstable&show=jellyfin-tui&from=0&size=50&sort=relevance&type=packages&query=jellyfin-tui) is available as a package in [Nixpkgs](https://search.nixos.org/packages).

+#### Alpine Linux
+[jellyfin-tui](https://pkgs.alpinelinux.org/package/edge/community/x86/jellyfin-tui) is available as a package in the Alpine Linux community repository.

 #### Other Linux
-Linux is the main target OS for this project.
-You can install mpv from your package manager.
+Jellyfin-tui depends on **libmpv2** (audio playback) and **sqlite3** (offline caching), both of which should be available in your distribution's package manager.
+On Debian/Ubuntu based systems, you may need to install `libmpv-dev` and `libssl-dev` as well for building.
 ```bash
 # add ~/.cargo/bin to your PATH (~/.bashrc etc.) if you haven't already
 export PATH=$PATH:~/.cargo/bin/